zopyx/fastapi-auth/README.md

 An `Authenticator` must provide an `authenticate(request: Request)` method that the related login parameters from a login request and returns a `Users` object.
-Authenticators must be registered with the `AUTHENTICATORS_REGISTRY`.
+Authenticators must be registered with the `AUTHENTICATOR_REGISTRY`.
 The order of their execution is determined by their `position` parameter.
 `position=0` means that this `Authenticator` is used first, higher position means lower priority.

 ```